 What happens on extremely hot days?

 Since most of our activities are outside, campers will still go outside even on hot days, but groups can always take a break from the heat by coming inside and cooling off.
 We have water coolers placed around camp, and we make sure that each camper has a water bottle and is carrying it with them at all times.
 We also have extra water bottles in case a camper forgets to bring one from home.
-Counselors will make sure that their campers are drinking their water throughout the day and wearing sunscreen.
-We also have water activities (Kiddie Pool Kickball and slip-n-slide) for kids to cool off.
-If conditions do become too extreme to be outside, we will adjust the schedule with inside activities and games to ensure that your camper is safe, healthy, and having a blast!
+Counselors make sure their campers are drinking their water throughout the day and wearing sunscreen and bug spray.
+We also have water activities (Kiddie Pool Kickball and Slip-N-Slide) for kids to cool off.

 Do I need to pack a lunch for my kid?

 Yes, make sure to pack a lunch and snack for your camper Monday through Thursday.
-We'll provide pizza on Friday for everyone so just send your camper with a drink and snack.
+We'll provide pizza on Friday for everyone so just send your camper with water and snack.

 Can my child make a request to be in a group with his/her friend?

 Yes, your child can request to be with a friend, as long as they are the same gender.
 Make sure to write his/her friend's name on the application where it asks who he or she wants to "share a cabin with."
-We will do our best to honor your requests, but please understand that kids that are more than a grade apart will likely be in different groups (ex: 1st and 2nd graders may be together, but 1st and 3rd graders will be in different groups.)
+We will do our best to honor your requests, but please understand that kids that are more than a grade apart will likely be in different groups.

 Is the schedule the same for each week?

 Yes, the schedule is generally the same for each week, and the activities are the same.
-The curriculum and Bible study material alternates between weeks, and your camper will most likely have different counselors.
+The Bible study material changes from time to time and your camper will most likely have different counselors.

 What are theme days?

 Each Thursday, we have a theme day where campers can dress up, if they like, according to the week's theme.
-Each week has a different theme, and the theme for your camper's week will be announced in the parent letter and through email at the beginning of the week.
+Each week has a different theme, and the theme for your camper's week will be announced in an email during the week.
 Themes in the past have included Hawaiian, Western, Sports, Superhero, Disney, Holiday, and Neon Day.

 Does my camper have to participate in an activity?

-Our motto at camp is challenge by choice, meaning your camper decides whether he or she wants to participate in a high ropes activity.
+Our motto at camp is challenge by choice, meaning your camper decides whether he or she wants to participate in an activity.
 We definitely encourage kids to try everything and to challenge themselves to try something new, but no camper is ever forced to do any activity that he or she does not feel comfortable doing.

 What is your ratio of campers to counselors?